 For years, the search engines already integrated into CMS and ecommerce platforms were adequate for retailers, but due to recent advances in artificial intelligence (AI) and machine learning (ML) technology, search functionality and performance has now been elevated to a new level.
 A plethora of data is involved in ecommerce search, including user preferences and behavior, such as search terms, pages viewed, items added to and subtracted from the cart, purchases, and all the attributes for its products.
 (For a deeper dive, see What Is AI-Powered Search? on our blog.)

 The sheer amount of data involved is what makes search ripe for integration with AI.
 Most search tools currently rely heavily on manually categorizing products and keywords, but AI can read unstructured data and provide great benefits.
-By integrating natural language processing and data management tools into your search, customers will be able to identify more relevant results, which can have an immediate and positive impact on sales.
+By integrating natural language processing, clustering and classification, and data management tools into your search, customers will be able to identify more relevant results, which can have an immediate and positive impact on sales.

 Adopt AI Technology Based on Specific Needs